Director's Team

 Coordinator of Equity Initiatives

-Jenn Hayden (she/her) is Middlebury’s Coordinator of Equity Initiatives.
-She is responsible for supporting the office of Equity Initiatives as it works to identify and aide various groups of historically marginalized students on campus.
-This includes facilitating workshops and events, overseeing resources like the Winter Clothing Closet, collaboration with campus departments and affiliated partner programs, as well as the support of Middlebury student cohorts like Posse, BOLD, Wily, QuestBridge, and undocumented/DACA students.
+Jenn Hayden (she/her) is the Coordinator of student support and access programs.
+She assists Elaine as she works to identify and aide various groups of students who need additional support.
+This includes facilitating workshops and events, overseeing resources like the Winter Clothing Closet, collaboration with campus departments and affiliated partner programs, as well as the support of Middlebury student cohorts like Posse, BOLD, Wily, and QuestBridge.
 Jenn also approves Student Access and Support (SAS) grants and offers students guidance through their grant request process.

 Jenn grew up in the mountains of Colorado, the daughter of a biology teacher and an English teacher.
-She has always had a strong drive to support groups that have been historically marginalized, even when she was a gangly 17 year old in high school working with the local PFLAG (Parents and Friends of Lesbians and Gays) chapter to be their keynote speaker at the PFLAG western regional conference in 2001.
 She has spent time living and doing volunteer work in several countries outside of the United States including Germany, Japan, England, and Nepal.
-While working at Pueblo Community College, an HSI (Hispanic Serving Institution), Jenn was a founding staff member of the schoolwide DEIA committee (Diversity, Equity, Inclusion, Accessibility).
 Currently, Jenn loves managing the Winter Clothing Closet, a free cold weather clothing resource for financial aid students, located on the Middlebury campus.

 In her free time Jenn loves reading (everything from Tolkien to cozy mysteries to manga), baking breads and sweets, enjoying Eurovision each May, and watching her new baby, Juniper, grow each week.